Taxation of international executives

-If the over/under-withhonding is caused by the non-compliant declaration of the employee to the employer, the employee is obliged to settle the over/underpayment in his annual tax return.
+If the over/under-withholding is caused by the non-compliant declaration of the employee to the employer, the employee is obliged to settle the over/underpayment in their annual tax return.

 How are estimates/prepayments/withholding of tax handled in Hungary?
 For example, pay-as-you-earn (PAYE), pay-as-you-go (PAYG), and so on.

 When are estimates/prepayments/withholding of tax due in Hungary?
 For example: monthly, annually, both, and so on.

 If the employer is the payer, tax advance payments are made monthly by the 12th day of the following month.

 In lack of a payer, the individual is obliged to pay tax advances quarterly by the 12th day of the month following the quarter.

 Is there any Relief for Foreign Taxes in Hungary?
 For example, a foreign tax credit (FTC) system, double taxation treaties, and so on?

 Where a double tax treaty exists between Hungary and another country/jurisdiction, and if the treaty permits it, Hungary can aggregate foreign-source income for tax purposes, according to domestic law.
 Exemption with progression applies which means that exempted income is still taken into account when determining the effective Hungarian tax rate on other income.
 Due to the flat rate tax regime, exemption with progression is no longer applicable.
 Foreign taxed income is exempted and not taken into consideration at the tax calculation for non-Hungarian resident individuals.

 Where there is no double tax treaty between Hungary and the concerned foreign country/jurisdiction, the tax can be credited against Hungarian tax liability is 90 percent of the tax paid abroad but may not exceed the tax calculated with the Hungarian tax rate.